 Now that you know what benefit program you wish to request, you must apply for it.
 The key to success here is to start early.
 The Department of Veterans Affairs processes millions of claims each year, and “procrastination on your part does not constitute an emergency on theirs.”

 You can apply online or by mailing paper forms.
 The VA and Texarkana College suggest applying online if you are comfortable doing so – it’s free, secure, and faster because no one has to re-type your document once it is received.
-Just create a “VONAPP” profile and choose the program you wish to apply for.
-If you prefer to apply using a paper application, contact the TC Veteran Services Office or a local VA office for forms.
+To apply online, please visit www.vets.gov, click on Apply For Educational Benefits, and click Select Correct Form.
+If you prefer to apply using a paper application, contact the Financial Aid and Veteran Services Office or a local VA office for forms.

 Once you have submitted your application, expect a turnaround time of 4-6 weeks; applications submitted during peak registration months may take longer (June – August, November – January).
 After the VA makes a decision on your claim, they will send a letter to the mailing address you provided on your application either denying your claim or granting you a “Certificate of Eligibility” for educational benefits.